 Out of the truck they adjusted their vests to cover their weapons but Anna made no attempt to hide the fact that she carried a sword on her back.

 They entered the western end.
 The sun was at their backs casting their shadows ahead of them.
-It was a bit like walking in a canyon with two- to four-story buildings on each side of them.
+With two- to four-story buildings on each side of them it was a bit like walking in a canyon.

 The crowd was heavy even this close to meal time.
 The people included men and women, the latter always in a group or accompanied by a man.
 Clothing was mostly traditional, some shabby and some expensive.
 There were also some Western style clothing in the mix, but the women all wore scarves as did Anna and Janice.
-The men almost all wore little round caps, usually white.
+Most of the men wore little round caps, usually white.

 Almost all the clothing was brightly colored, but some women wore all black.
 Anna with her pure white and white-gold stood out.
 But the sword made her even more conspicuous.
 The two soldiers walked in their own little lane of people anxious not to crowd them.